25prabhu10/notes/docs/Concepts/AWS/AWS_Elastic_Beanstalk.md

   - `eb deploy`: once the env is running, deploy an update
   - `eb config`: take a look at the configuration options available for your running env
   - `eb terminate`: delete the environment
-- It’s helpful for your automated deployment pipelines!
+- It's helpful for your automated deployment pipelines!

 ## Elastic Beanstalk Deployment Process